Skill Demand Index

 Which roles need Vendor Management most:

-Marketing positions drive 32% of demand.
-Project Management also frequently list Vendor Management as a requirement.
+Marketing positions drive 27% of demand.
+Other and Operations also frequently list Vendor Management as a requirement.
+Skills commonly paired with Vendor Management include Budget Management and Project Management.

 Depth Level Distribution